Skip to main content

 • It is the student’s responsibility to verify STEM eligibility.

-• It is the student’s responsibility to apply for STEM Extension on time through USCIS, before the OPT end date.
+• It is the student’s responsibility to apply for STEM Extension on time through USCIS, before their OPT end date.

-• Must submit a STEM validation report in the ISSS Portal every 6 months throughout the STEM Extension period.
+• Must submit a STEM validation report to ISSS every 6 months throughout the STEM Extension period.

 Employer’s Role